Martymachlia (Being Watched)

 Overview

 Martymachlia is a sexological term for arousal derived from having other people watch one's own sexual activity.
-Lexical sources define it as a paraphilia involving "sexual attraction to having others watch the execution of a sexual act," making it the active, being-watched mirror of scopophilia / voyeurism (the desire to watch).
-As used in this directory the interest is consensual: the audience is a willing partner, a chosen group, or an opt-in viewership, which distinguishes it sharply from exhibitionistic disorder.
-The label is rare and only lightly attested in the literature, so this article treats it as a provisional name for a well-documented underlying interest rather than as a settled clinical category.
+Lexical sources define it as a paraphilia involving "sexual attraction to having others watch the execution of a sexual act" (Wiktionary), which makes it the being-watched mirror of scopophilia, the desire to look.
+As used in this directory the interest is consensual: the audience is a willing partner, a chosen group, or an opt-in viewership.
+That is what separates it from exhibitionistic disorder.
+The label itself is rare and thinly attested, so this article treats it as a provisional name for a well-documented underlying interest rather than as a settled clinical category.

 History & origins

-Unlike most entries in a sexological glossary, martymachlia has no clear paper trail through the diagnostic manuals.
-It appears chiefly in word-collection dictionaries and glossaries of obscure terms: Wiktionary records it as an English sexology noun and explicitly flags its etymology as missing or incomplete, and secondary word sites such as LotsOfWords repeat the same one-line definition.
-It does not appear in the DSM-5-TR or the ICD-11, neither of which recognises a being-watched diagnosis at all.
-The precise coinage, author and date are genuinely undocumented; any confident origin story would be invention.
+Unlike most sexological vocabulary, martymachlia has no traceable path through the diagnostic manuals.
+It surfaces in word-collection dictionaries and glossaries of obscure terms.
+Wiktionary records it as an English sexology noun and explicitly flags its etymology as missing or incomplete; secondary word sites such as LotsOfWords repeat the same one-line definition.
+It appears in neither the DSM-5-TR nor the ICD-11, and it is absent even from the long Wikipedia list of paraphilias.
+The coinage, its author and its date are genuinely undocumented, and any confident origin story would be invention.

-What is well documented is the conceptual tradition the term sits inside.
+The tradition the word sits inside is well documented, even if the word is not.
 Sexology has long treated the drive to look and the drive to be looked at as a reciprocal pair.
-The scholarly name for the looking side, scopophilia, is built from Greek skopeō ("to look at, examine") and philia ("tendency toward").
-Classical psychoanalysis, beginning with Sigmund Freud's Three Essays on the Theory of Sexuality (1905), treated this scopophilic instinct and its exhibitionistic counterpart as paired component instincts that could invert into one another.
-Martymachlia names the being-watched pole of that pairing, the same axis on which voyeurism and exhibitionism are arranged.
+The name for the looking side, scopophilia, is built from Greek skopeō ("to look at, examine") and philia ("tendency toward").
+Classical psychoanalysis, from Sigmund Freud's Three Essays on the Theory of Sexuality (1905), treated the scopophilic instinct and its exhibitionistic counterpart as paired component drives that could turn into one another.
+Martymachlia names the being-watched pole of that pair.

 Consensual exhibitionism vs. a disorder

-The modern clinical frame is decisive for how this entry is scoped.
-Under the DSM-5-TR, a paraphilia only becomes exhibitionistic disorder when it involves exposure to non-consenting or unsuspecting people, or causes the person clinically significant distress or impairment; consensual display among willing adults is explicitly outside the diagnosis.
-The Merck Manual makes the same distinction.
-Because martymachlia as defined here requires a willing audience, it falls on the consensual side of that line and is treated as a benign subset of consensual exhibitionism, not as a disorder.
+The modern clinical frame decides the scope of this entry.
+Under the DSM-5-TR, an interest becomes exhibitionistic disorder only when it involves exposure to non-consenting or unsuspecting people, or when it causes the person clinically significant distress or impairment; display among willing adults falls outside the diagnosis.
+The Merck Manual draws the same line.
+Because martymachlia as defined requires a willing audience, it belongs on the consensual side of it.

 In practice

-The interest is most often realised within consensual exhibitionism and overlaps heavily with adjacent entries.
-Typical, non-explicit expressions include:
+The interest is realised inside consensual exhibitionism and overlaps heavily with adjacent entries.
+Non-explicit examples of how it is typically expressed:

-- couples who invite a trusted third party or a small, consenting group to watch;
+- inviting a trusted third party or a small, consenting group to watch;

 - display to a remote, opt-in viewership, as in camming;

-- contexts that also touch sharing a partner and group settings.
+- settings that also touch sharing a partner and group scenarios.

-It is frequently described as the complementary fit for voyeurism: one person's wish to be seen meets another's wish to look, so the two interests are often reported together rather than separately.
+Because one person's wish to be seen fits another's wish to look, the interest is often reported alongside voyeurism rather than on its own.

 Psychology

-Proposed mechanisms are the same ones offered for consensual exhibitionism, since martymachlia is essentially its being-watched description.
-The appeal is generally framed around being desired and seen, the validation of an audience's attention, together with a heightened sense of vulnerability or exposure and the performative charge of doing something private in front of others.
-Some evolutionary-psychology work, such as Baur and colleagues (2016) on sex differences in voyeuristic and exhibitionistic interests, links such interests to sociosexuality.
-Because looking and being-looked-at are reciprocal, many people report both poles.
-The evidence base specific to the being-watched side is thin, and no study uses the martymachlia label, so these mechanisms are best read as plausible extensions of exhibitionism research rather than findings about this term.
+The mechanisms proposed are the ones offered for consensual exhibitionism generally, since martymachlia is its being-watched description.
+The usual account combines validation (being desired, and knowing that desire is registering with someone), a heightened sense of exposure, and the performative charge of doing something private in front of others.
+Baur and colleagues (2016), examining sex differences in voyeuristic and exhibitionistic interests, connect such interests to sociosexuality from an evolutionary angle.
+The looking and being-looked-at poles are reciprocal, and many people report both.
+No study uses the martymachlia label, so these mechanisms are best read as plausible extensions of exhibitionism research rather than as findings about the term.

 Prevalence & culture

-No dedicated prevalence research uses the word martymachlia; it draws negligible search interest and has essentially no standalone community footprint.
-The underlying interest, however, is anything but exotic.
-In Scorolli et al. (2007), preferences oriented to one's own behaviour, the exhibitionistic family, formed a recognisable slice (about 7%) of an online fetish population.
-General-population fantasy surveys put it higher still: Justin Lehmiller's Tell Me What You Want (2018) found that a large majority fantasised about voyeuristic or exhibitionistic scenarios, and Joyal & Carpentier (2017) found voyeuristic and exhibitionistic interests common enough in the general population to fall outside the "statistically unusual" range.
-The mismatch is striking: the interest is widespread, while this particular Greek-derived name for it is obscure.
+No prevalence research uses the word martymachlia, which draws negligible search interest and has no standalone community.
+The underlying interest is common.
+In Scorolli et al. (2007), preferences oriented to one's own behaviour, the exhibitionistic family, formed roughly 7% of an online fetish population.
+General-population fantasy data put it higher: Justin Lehmiller's Tell Me What You Want (2018), a survey of 4,175 Americans, found voyeuristic and exhibitionistic scenarios among the most widely reported fantasies, and Joyal & Carpentier (2017) found voyeuristic and exhibitionistic interests common enough in a general-population sample to fall outside the statistically unusual range.
+The gap is the point: the interest is widespread, while this particular Greek-looking name for it stays obscure.

 Safety, consent & law

 Among consenting adults, being watched is lawful in most jurisdictions, subject to local public-decency, recording and platform rules.
-The decisive issue is consent on both sides: directing sexual display at non-consenting or unsuspecting onlookers is exhibitionistic disorder and a criminal offence in many places: categorically different from the consensual variation described here.
-Ethical practice means an audience that has genuinely opted in, private or otherwise appropriate spaces, and strict guarding against non-consensual recording or redistribution.
+Consent has to run in both directions.
+Directing sexual display at non-consenting or unsuspecting onlookers is exhibitionistic disorder and a criminal offence in many places, categorically different from the variation described here.
+Sound practice means an audience that has genuinely opted in, a private or otherwise appropriate space, and firm agreements against recording or redistributing anything without permission.

 - Exhibitionism72/100Acts & ActivitiesArousal from being seen, watched, or displaying oneself to willing audiences within agreed limits.
 As a consensual interest it is a common, non-pathological variation of erotic expression, distinct from the clinical disorder that involves exposure to non-consenting observers.72